Soft and Fluffy Sourdough Hot Dog Buns Recipe

 MAKE THE DOUGH:

-1. Heat 4T (57g) butter and 1 cup (240g) milk in a small saucepan on the stove or in a small bowl in the microwave until warm, but not hot.
+2. Heat the butter and milk in a small saucepan on the stove or in a small bowl in the microwave until warm, but not hot.
 If the liquid is too hot (hotter than 120 degrees F), it can kill the sourdough starter.
 I like to heat and then cool slightly before adding to the dough.

-2. Meanwhile, add 1 c (200g) active starter, 1 egg, 1 egg yolk, and 2T (24g) sugar to the bowl of a stand mixer with a paddle attachment.
+3. Meanwhile, add the active starter, egg, egg yolk, and sugar to the bowl of a stand mixer with a paddle attachment.
 Mix on low speed until combined, then gradually add the warm milk and melted butter mixture.

-3. To the wet ingredients, add 3 1/2c + 1T (500g) bread flour and 1 1/2 tsp (11g) salt and mix again on low speed.
+4. To the wet ingredients, add the bread flour and salt and mix again on low speed.
 Stop to scrap the sides of the bowl to incorporate all the dry ingredients and then continue to mix on low for 1-2 minutes.

-4. The dough will look thick and sticky, like a cake batter.
-Cover with plastic wrap, a kitchen towel, or what I like to use – a reusable shower cap, and allow the dough to rest for 30 minutes.
+5. The dough will look thick and sticky, like a cake batter.
+Cover with plastic wrap, or a kitchen towel, and allow the dough to rest for 30 minutes.
 This allows the gluten to rest before kneading.

 KNEAD: